Experimental and Independent Music

 Grantor is the project that emerged from the collapse of Atomic Bomb and Hellthoven.
 This is the most degenerate, most unstable, most unpredictable project—vocals that are distorted to the limit, fragmented rhythms, noise as a language, an aesthetic of decay.

 He cannot even be included in the list of distributors, basically because of the names on the songs and the cover illustrations, always featuring “vocalist” Donald Trunck, who has no connection to politics, his name is TRUNCK.
-Albums available exclusively at Bandcamp, SoundCloud or YouTube
+Albums available exclusively at SoundCloud, Bandcamp or YouTube.

 The project gained unexpected visibility after the release of The Grantor, an album that spread organically through Bandcamp and YouTube and eventually reached international platforms such as Gaana in India.
 Because of the unconventional promotional strategy and the chaotic nature of the metadata surrounding it, search engines began generating their own interpretations of what “Hellthoven Grantor” was supposed to be.
 Some descriptions labeled it as an “archetype”, others as a “distinguished sonic architect”, and many more appeared without any direct input from the artist.